Integralist/integralist.co.uk/content/posts/http-caching.md

   - `Pragma: no-cache`
   - `Expires: 0`

+> Note: regarding the disabling of caching at the client level, I reached out to Fastly because of their suggested use of `must-revalidate` _with_ `no-store` (which doesn't make sense).
+They have since consulted with their resident RFC expert who confirmed this was redundant, and so expect their documentation to be updated to just `no-store`.

 ## Serving Stale Content

 As you saw at the beginning of this post, we have a 'reverse proxy' that's placed in front of our origin servers.
 This proxy will configure (as a default) cache settings that will result in stale versions of our origin's cached content being served when the `max-age` TTL for that content has expired.